Collider phenomenology of a unified leptoquark model: Rare lepton and meson decays

-This construction allows to obtain the experimentally preferred values for $R_{K}$ and $R_{K^*}$ for Hence, $\cos\beta \ll 1$ must apply in order to obey the bounds from direct leptoquark searches.
-As this and \cref{Y4tuned} define a rather special part of the parameter space, the question arises in which other observables such a setting can be tested.
-There are essentially two broad classes: low energy observables and LHC signals.
-We will focus here on the low energy part and discuss the collider aspects in the next section.
+regardless of the choice of $\phi$ and $\delta_i$'s.
+Hence, one needs $\cos\beta \ll 1$ in order to obey the bounds from direct leptoquark searches.
+Since this requirement, together with \cref{Y4tuned}, selects a rather special part of the parameter space, the question arises in which other channels such a setting can be tested.
+There are essentially two broad classes of these, namely, the low energy observables and the LHC signals.
+We will focus here on the low energy part first and discuss the collider aspects in the next section.